pabaq/CarND-Behavioral-Cloning/README.md

 Nvidias CNN takes as input an image of shape (66, 200) in YUV color space.
 A normalization layer is followed by 5 convolutional layers, of which the first three have a ``5x5`` kernel with a ``2x2`` stride and the last two a non-strided ``3x3`` kernel.
-The ouput of the fifth convolutional layer is flattened and followed by three fully-connected layers of the shown sizes.
+The output of the fifth convolutional layer is flattened and followed by three fully-connected layers of the shown sizes.
 The output of the network is a single node which will hold the steering value to be learned by regression.